Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

 \section{Static Sharing Schemes}

-In this section, we develop relatively simple sharing schemes, where the PSD of an operator does not depend on the traffic dynamics at equilibrium.
-We begin with the simplest case of two operators in Section~\ref{Static Sharing Schemes_2}, then generalize to the case of arbitrary number of operators in Section~\ref{Static Sharing Schemes_n}.
-In Section~\ref{Static Sharing Schemes_entry}, we study the situation where the number of operators is not determined \textit{a priori}, and each newly arrived operator needs to choose whether to invest in order to use the spectrum.
+In this section, we study static sharing schemes, where the PSD of an operator does not vary with the traffic dynamics (even though the utilities do).
+The history of the realized actions (the chosen PSDs) provides full information for choosing the strategy in the current slot.
+In particular, the history does not affect the set of admissible actions or utilities in the future, and the strategy of an operator is actually independent of the traffic intensities.
+In this context, the spectrum sharing problem can be modeled as a repeated game with complete and perfect information over an infinite sequence of slots.
+We begin with the simplest case of two operators in Section~\ref{Static Sharing Schemes_2}, then generalize to the case of an arbitrary fixed number of operators in Section~\ref{Static Sharing Schemes_n}.
+In Section~\ref{Static Sharing Schemes_entry}, we study the entry game, where an arbitrary number of users arrive sequentially.

-\begin{lemma} If \eqref{utility_property} holds, orthogonal sharing with a uniform partition of spectrum achieves higher utility than full-spectrum sharing for all operators. \end{lemma} \begin{proof} Under orthogonal sharing with a uniform partition of spectrum, the expected utility of operator $i$ in one slot is $u_o^i = \Exp \left[\pi\left(\frac{W}{n}, \Lambda_t^i\right)\right]$.
+The following simple observation is useful. \begin{lemma} If \eqref{utility_property} holds, equal, orthogonal sharing achieves higher utility than full-spectrum sharing for all operators. \end{lemma} \begin{proof} Under equal, orthogonal sharing, the expected utility of operator $i$ in one slot is ${u_o^i = \Exp \left[\pi^i\left(\frac{W}{n}, \Lambda_t^i\right)\right]}$.
 By assumption~\eqref{utility_property},

-Since $\pi(x, \lambda)$ is increasing in $x$ for every $\lambda$, we have $\pi\left(\frac{W}{n}, \lambda\right)> \pi\left(\frac{W}{r(P)}r\left(\frac{P}{P(n-1)+1}\right), \lambda\right) $ for every $\lambda$.
+Since $\pi^i(x, \lambda)$ is increasing in $x$ for every $\lambda$, we have $\pi^i\left(\frac{W}{n}, \lambda\right)> \pi^i\left(\frac{W}{r(P)}r\left(\frac{P}{P(n-1)+1}\right), \lambda\right) $ for every $\lambda$.
 Hence, $u_o^i$ is larger than $u_f^i$ given in \eqref{eq:u_f}. \end{proof}